-The MHRC staff speaks at organizational meetings throughout the year to educate and inform the public regarding the local, state and federal discrimination laws and how a complaint can be filed.
+The MHRC staff speaks at organizational meetings throughout the year to educate and inform the public regarding the local, state, and federal discrimination laws and how a complaint can be filed.
 During the Spring and Summer of 2019, the MHRC worked with Ball State University and the 8Twelve Coalition to develop "The Renter's Book".
-The MHRC Office is located in City Hall and staff can schedule appointments with any member of the public that needs assistance in filing a discrimination complaint.
+The MHRC Office is in City Hall and staff can schedule appointments with any member of the public that needs assistancein filing a discrimination complaint.

-In May of 2020, the MHRC worked with Ball State University students and a number of community organizations and institutions to conduct a Human Rights Symposium.
-The purpose of the Symposium was to increase awareness for residents' human rights and the City of Muncie Human Rights Commission's mission, services, and the process for filing and investigating complaints.
+In May of 2020, the MHRC worked with Ball State University students and several community organizations and institutions to conduct a Human Rights Symposium.
+The purpose of the Symposium was to increase awareness for residents' human rights and the City of Muncie Human Rights Commission's mission, services, and the process for filing andinvestigating complaints.